 Keeping your entire family safe from the risk of contracting Lyme is our goal.
 By breaking the chain of disease in interrupting the life cycle of the tick you can reduce your risk of you or your dog becoming infected with Lyme Disease.
 Tick control and prevention is crucial to keep your pet healthy and safe.
 We recommend taking control of your property by keeping grass trimmed and debris cleaned up to make your yard less hospitable for mice and ticks.
 Keep your dog on a regular routine of oral or topical tick preventative as suggested by your veterinarian, and have a tick control professional include a tick tube program at the appropriate times on your property.

 Mosquito Squad of Columbia uses a highly effective tick tube program in conjunction with our barrier sprays to target all stages of the ticks’ life.
 Tick tubes work to eliminate the nymph tick before it has a chance to spread disease.
 Tick tubes are an innovative approach to tick control because they work in breaking the chain of potential disease.
 Tick tubes are small tubes that contain insecticide treated cotton.
 This cotton makes tempting bedding for mice to take from the cotton back to their nest.
 The treated cotton is safe for the mice, but deadly to the tick that is lurking within the mouse’s nest.
 Tick tubes are a win/win because the mouse gets a nice fluffy bed and the ticks perish.
 Studies have shown that utilizing a tick tube program reduces the risk of exposure to an infected tick by up to 97% on a treated property.
-In addition to the nymph tick, we also use a safe and effective barrier spray to target adult ticks on your property.
+In addition to the nymph tick, we also use a safe and effective barrier treatment to target adult ticks on your property.
 This tick-intensive program gives you your yard back and gives your entire family peace of mind.

 Contact Mosquito Squad of Columbia to learn more about fighting the bite, and getting the upper hand on ticks this summer.
 In addition to tick control we also offer control and prevention of mosquitoes, fire ants, fleas, spiders and flies too.